 Need a Car Accident Attorney in Tampa Bay?

 Auto accident lawyer Mike Hancock has obtained verdicts and settlements of more than $1 million in motor vehicle accidents, but we welcome any case, big or small.
 Call him for your free, confidential consultation at 813-915-1110.
 Our phones are answered 24 hours a day, seven days a week.
-You can also reach us by e-mail.
+You can also reach us by our Contact form.